Automattic/jetpack/projects/plugins/jetpack/extensions/plugins/publicize/hooks/use-social-media-connections/Readme.md

 ## API

-This hooks returns an array with useful helpers.
+This hook returns an array with useful helpers.

 ### toggleEnableState( <id> )